PF94/2003page/.github/ISSUE_TEMPLATE/bug_problem.md

 ---
 name: Bug/Problem
 about: Any problems in the site?
 It doesn't load?
+The main page's CSS is broken?
 Use this template to report.
 title: ''
 labels: 'bug'
-assignees: 'PF94'
+assignees: 'PF94, forkiesassds'

 ---